 Recommendation letter: (optional) one additional letter of recommendation.
-Candidates may forward the electronic evaluation form to the recommender or send them a hard copy, which the evaluator should then complete and mail directly to the New England College Graduate Admissions Office.
+Candidates may forward the electronic evaluation form to the recommender or send them a hard copy, which the evaluator should then complete and mail directly to the NEC graduate admissions office.

 Transcript: If you have completed any new coursework since your original application, an official transcript from the appropriate college or university.
 Applicants who wish to reapply after one year will be considered a new applicant and need to submit all application materials accordingly.